 António Simões holds an MBA with honours from Columbia University.
 He was appointed a Young Global Leader of the World Economic Forum (WEF) in 2009.
 He completed a WEF leadership programme at Harvard Kennedy School.
 He is married and lives in London.

-He is one of the founding partners of the Portuguese Diaspora Council.
+He is one of the founding members of the Portuguese Diaspora Council.